mcy/best/README.md

 a few changes:

 - The names of types and functions are in `snake_case`, following the STL.
+- FTADLEs and other extension points are in `PascalCase`, and start with `Best`.
 - Non-template constants, and tests, are `PascalCase` rather than `kConst`; all other variables are `snake_case`.
 - Type parameters are `PascalCase`.